 This month we had a meeting in the San Juan Islands off Seattle.
 Several of the guys, Fred and Tom, provided their boats as part of the extra-curricular activities, and to show our gratitude, we gave them each a mixed case of wine, and wine glasses engraved with the boats’ names (Classea and About Time).
 Continue reading “Washington Wine Source”

-The year was 1971, early January; Louise (girlfriend, and then wife) and I decided to travel to San Francisco to help my sister Terry (Teresa) celebrate her 21st birthday.
+The year was 1971, early January; Louise (then wife) and I decided to travel to San Francisco to help my sister Terry (Teresa) celebrate her 21st birthday.
 So we loaded up my Ford van, and headed South from Eugene, Oregon.
 The approximately 500 miles distance meant we should probably stop for the night somewhere before we reached San Francisco, so we started researching stopping places.

 We quickly decided that sleepy Napa Valley would make an interesting stop-over; we knew nothing about wines, but figured we could learn.
 In fact, at that time, my idea of a good wine was Annie Green Springs Apple Wine, or for special occasions, Mateus.

 On our arrival in Napa Valley, we found a place for the night, had a nice meal, and planned our next day.
 That next day, we had an entire day to tour Napa, and then Sonoma Valley, before meeting my sister and her husband in San Francisco.
 So we decided on the following:

-- Louis Martini and Mondavi, in Napa Valley;
+Louis Martini and Robert Mondavi wineries, in Napa Valley;

 Sebastiani, in Sonoma Valley; plus others, if there was time.